-Putnam County is located in Northwest Ohio and sits directly on I-75, a short drive from Toledo and Detroit to the north and Dayton to the South.
-With a population of nearly 35,000, Putnam County is a small but friendly community, filled with good natured, god-fearing people who appreciate an honest job and the chance to provide for their families.
+Putnam County is located in Northwest Ohio, a short drive from Toledo to the north and Dayton to the south.
+With a population of 35,000, Putnam County is part of the Greater Lima Region with access to over 340,000 workers in a 40 mile radius.

 Putnam County At a Glance